-There are four public waterlines access locations that are supplied from Henrico County at the east end of the County.
+Four public waterline access locations are supplied from Henrico County at the east end of the County.
 The four waterline 'Access Locations' are as follows: Broad Street, Ridgefield, Patterson Avenue, and River Road.
 There is one waterline access location that is supplied to the Courthouse zone from the Department of Corrections on Route 6.